Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 26 October

 Three people were killed in a Russian airstrike on Kyiv.

 A Russian train was derailed by partisans using explosives in Berdiansk Raion, Zaporizhzhia Oblast.
-One locomotive, and at least nine freight cars were derailed according to HUR.
+One locomotive, three railway platforms and at least nine freight cars were damaged according to HUR.

-In the Sumy front, Russian millbloggers claimed that Russian forces took the town of Oleksiivka and in the Kupiansk front, Russian forces took the towns of Radkivka and Kurylivka.
+On the Sumy front, Russian millbloggers claimed Russian forces took the town of Oleksiivka and on the Kupiansk front, Russian forces took the towns of Radkivka and Kurylivka.

 27 October

-Ukrainian drones targeted Moscow, with the city's mayor, Sergey Sobyanin, reporting 34 drones shot down.
+Ukrainian drones targeted Moscow, with the city's mayor Sergey Sobyanin reporting 34 drones shot down.
 Domodedovo and Zhukovsky airports were temporarily closed.
 On Russian Telegram channels explosions were reported across Moscow including the Kommunarka district.
 An oil refinery in Serpukhov was reported on fire by the Astra news agency, "citing eyewitness footage".
 Russian milbloggers released footage of what they claimed was a Flamingo missile flying over Russian territory.

-Near Velykomykhailivka, geolocated footage showed that Ukrainian forces retook the town of Yehorivka, while near Huliaipole, geolocated footage showed that Russian forces took the towns of Pryvilne and Novomykolaivka.
+Near Velykomykhailivka, geolocated footage showed Ukrainian forces retook the town of Yehorivka, while near Huliaipole, geolocated footage showed Russian forces took the towns of Pryvilne and Novomykolaivka.

 28 October

 Ukrainian forces captured a Russian Bactrian camel in the east of the country.

+Geolocated footage showed Russian advances in central Predetcyhne, east of Kostyantynivka; and Russian advances and retreat in southeast Kostyantynivka.

 29 October

 NASA's FIRMS detected fire on 29 October 2025 07:07:00 (UTC) at the ATAN oil depot east of Simferopol International Airport.

 According to Telegram channel Astra, Ukrainian drones attacked the NS-Oil refinery in Novospasskoye, Ulyanovsk Oblast.
 The Stavrolen petrochemical plant in Budyonnovsk, Stavropol Oblast was also hit.
 However, according to the local governor, the drones "did not cause significant damage".
-Witnesses in Orshanka, Mari El reported explosions and a "fireball".
+Witnesses in Orshanka and Mari El reported explosions and a "fireball".

 The ATAN oil depot east of Simferopol International Airport was attacked by drones and caught fire.

 Russian forces launched airstrikes on cities in Kherson Oblast, particularly Antonivka, Komyshany, Prydniprovske, Sadove, Chornobaivka, Bilozerka, Beryslav and Kherson, injuring 12 people including two children.
 Two people were killed and seven were injured during airstrikes in Druzhkivka and Kryvorizhzhia.
 A man was killed by airstrikes in Yunakivka rural hromada, Sumy Oblast.
 Two people were injured by Russian strikes in the village of Pisky-Radkivski in Kharkiv Oblast.

-Near Velykomykhailiavka, Russian millbloggers claimed that Russian forces took the town of Vyshneve and the Russian defense ministry claimed that Russian forces took the town of Yehorivka.
+Near Velykomykhailiavka, Russian millbloggers claimed Russian forces took the town of Vyshneve and the Russian defense ministry claimed Russian forces took the town of Yehorivka.

-The SBU said that Ukrainian drones struck a Pantsir missile system and radar stations in Crimea.
+The SBU said Ukrainian drones struck a Pantsir missile system and radar stations in Crimea.

 30 October

 A crowd of civilians attacked a recruitment center of the Ukrainian Armed Forces in Odesa using tear gas and batons, injuring numerous soldiers.
 According to the Odesa Oblast Territorial Recruitment Center, the incident was "a direct attack and an attempt to forcibly obstruct legal mobilization measures."

 In Kremenchuk, Poltava Oblast, two Ukrainian soldiers working at a draft office were shot and injured by an unidentified man wielding a Tokarev pistol.

+Geolocated footage showed Russian advances south of Vyimka near Siversk, across Donets Railway lines in Pokrovsk, and in central Krasnohirske near Huliaipole.